deima24/Bike-Ride-v2/README.md

 ### Post management

 Post creation
-    The user should be logged in to create a post.
+    - The user should be logged in to create a post.
 Once that feature is available in the naviagion bar, they should be directed to a form which can be saved after filling in the required fields.
 Admin authorization needed.

 Post modification
-    The user should be logged in and be the author of the post to be able to modify it.
+    - The user should be logged in and be the author of the post to be able to modify it.

 Post deletion
-    The user should be logged in and be the author of the post to be able to delete it.
+    - The user should be logged in and be the author of the post to be able to delete it.

 ### Commenting/Rating

 See comments
-    Any user should be able to see the comments under a post.
+    - Any user should be able to see the comments under a post.

 Commenting
-    The user should be able to comment under a post if they are logged in.
+    - The user should be able to comment under a post if they are logged in.
 The admin has to approve the comment before it is visible on the page.

 See ratings
-    Any user should be able to see the ratings on the post.
+    - Any user should be able to see the ratings on the post.

 Rating
-    Logged in users should be able to choose from the different levels of rating.
+    - Logged in users should be able to choose from the different levels of rating.

+## Deployment

+To deploy my site to Heroku I followed the following steps

+- Navigate to heroku and create/log into account
+- Click the new button in the top right corner
+- Select create new app
+- Enter app name
+- Select region and click create app (europe)
+- Click the resources tab and search for Heroku Postgres
+- Go to the settings tab and then click reveal config vars
+- Add config vars
+- Click the deploy tab
+- Scroll down to Connect to GitHub and sign in / authorize when prompted
+- In the search box, find the repository you want to deploy and click connect
+- Scroll down to Manual deploy and choose the main branch
+- Click Deploy

+## References

+- I also followed the Code Institute Blog walkthrough to start my project off.
+- I used the django documentation
+- I used the summernote documentation
+- I used the bootstrap documentation

+## Acknowledgements

+- My mentor
+- The wonderful slack community
+- My girlfriend for putting up with my stress